 The friendly SCWF staff encourages contact with its donors.
 The SCWF may be small, but the staff work hard together and make a great team.
 They are very passionate about what they do and hope that same passion will rub off on all of SCWF’s supporters.

-Sara received her Bachelor of Science in Marine Science from the University of South Carolina.
-She started working at SCWF in 1997 as the Administrative Assistant.
-In 1998, she worked for USCB's Pritchards Island on a Loggerhead Sea Turtle Conservation Project.
-She then returned to SCWF upon graduation in 1999 and started full-time as the Director of Education.
-Sara coordinates the Midlands Master Naturalist class, Palmetto Pro Birder program, Women’s Outdoor Retreat, and other education programs and events.
-Some outdoor activities that she enjoys in her free time are gardening, hiking, camping, kayaking, swimming, beach-combing, and playing outside with her family and dogs.
+While working on her Bachelor of Science in Marine Science at the University of South Carolina, Sara started working at SCWF in 1997 as the Administrative Assistant.
+Upon graduation in 1999, she began serving as Director of Education where she developed programs to engage South Carolinians of all ages in habitat enhancement, citizen science, and outdoor recreation.
+As Executive Director, Sara is committed to honoring the sportsman roots of the organization and exploring ways to engage new audiences.
+Some outdoor activities that she enjoys in her free time are gardening, hiking, camping, kayaking, photography, beach-combing, and playing outside with her family and dog.

 Steve Gilbert, Fish & Wildlife Biologist, Special Projects Manager